UdithaM/bisulfite-sequence-data-analysis-pipeline/README.md

 Refer to [extraction.slrum](https://github.com/UdithaM/bisulfite-sequence-data-analysis-pipeline/blob/main/extraction.slrum) which is a sample bash script that can be used for this purpose.

-### 7) Remove double counting CpGs in forward and backward strands
+### 8) Remove double counting CpGs in forward and backward strands

 This step will remove the double counting of the CpGs from forward & backward strands.
-This can be run on the unzipped .cov files resulting from the methylation extraction step.
+This can be run on the **unzipped .cov** files resulting from the methylation extraction step.

 Refer to [remove_double_count.slrum](https://github.com/UdithaM/bisulfite-sequence-data-analysis-pipeline/blob/main/remove_double_count.slrum) which is a sample bash script that can be used for this purpose.